By Danny Derrick |

 The main argument against the idea of tattoos being classed as self-harm is the control element.
 If the only shred of power in your life is to wound your own body, would you hand it over to a stranger?
 Would you allow them to inflict the pain you’ve come to rely on?
 Something that is so personal and therapeutic wouldn’t be relinquished just for a tattoo.

-is fully governed by the artist.
+The power given to tattooists is huge; giving someone the opportunity to mark your body for life is something that requires so much trust and is fully governed by the artist.
 To cover yourself in tattoos is one thing, to suffer at the altar of self-harm is quite another, and it’s increasingly obvious that the two have no correlation whatsoever.

 Tattoos are so common now that it’s rare to find a person without one.
 Does that mean the majority of the population self-harm?
 Well, no. It’s easy for psychologists to pop in their ideas by claiming there’s a link, but they probably have every Marilyn Manson fan down as a murderer and every football fan as a prowling, yobbish thug.